-Template at bottom of page.
+The template is at the bottom of the page.

 8. Paper Flower Ornaments

-So simple, yet amazing, this paper flower craft from a fellow crafter epitomizes how simple paper strips can be transformed into a stunning ornament.
+So simple yet amazing, this paper flower craft from a fellow crafter epitomizes how simple paper strips can be transformed into a stunning ornament.
 Crafter extraordinaire Jessica Jones at How About Orange shares this craft with the world.
 We made two of these using her instructions.
 Teens and pre-teens will love this one.

-Depending on the depth of your stapler, it may be difficult to reach the middle of the paper strip.
+- Depending on the depth of your stapler, it may be difficult to reach the middle of the paper strip.
 My regular stapler was too short, but thankfully I had recently purchased a long-reach stapler that worked.

-The thicker the paper, the fewer sheets are needed to fill out the flower.
-I used 11 strips of scrapbook paper (as recommended) but removed two of the strips since my paper was rather thick and I didn't need as many.
+- The thicker the paper, the fewer sheets are needed to fill out the flower.
+I used 11 strips of scrapbook paper (as recommended) but removed two of the strips since my paper was rather thick, and I didn't need as many.
 My daughter used regular thickness paper (yellow), and 11 layers worked well.

-If you use scrapbook paper that is printed on one side, you'll have to switch directions half way through gluing, to keep the color towards the outside.
+- If you use scrapbook paper that is printed on one side, you'll have to switch directions halfway through gluing to keep the color towards the outside.